hydex80/presence_detection_domoticz_fritzbox/README.md

 ------------------------

 # Frequently asked questions(FAQ)
-**Since iOS14 the script is not working.
+**Since iOS14 and newer updates on Android the script is not working.
 Because of Mac adress randomization.**

 For privacy reasons.
-Apple and google are randomize your mac adress so public services can not tracking you when you are shopping or walking by.
+Apple and Google are randomize your mac adress so public services can not tracking you when you are shopping or walking by.
-Since the presence detections only works within your home network this has no function for privacy. (unless you have something to hide for your roommates ;-)  You can disable for your home network mac adress randomization by:
+Since the presence detections only works within your home network this has no function for privacy. (unless you have something to hide for your roommates ;-)

 You can disable it for a certain network.

-To Disable MAC Randomization in Android 10 & Apple iOS, complete the steps below:
+On other networks the randomization continues.

 Apple iOS 14 & Later:
 Ensure your device is connected to a Wi--Fi Network